sryu1/jsbgym/README.md

 ## Known Issues

-* Some aircraft when rendering with FlightGear will not start on the ground, but in the ground (A320 does not work completely with render)
+* Some aircraft when rendering with FlightGear will not start on the ground, but in the ground (A320 does not work completely with render).
-* Human render mode will not work due to Attribute error when calling render.
+* Human render mode will not work due to Attribute error when calling render with recent matplotlib versions.